- Home

 Mozambique Safari Tourism Market Trends

-The Mozambique safari tourism market is expected to grow at the fastest CAGR of about 12.0% from 2025 to 2033.
+The Mozambique safari tourism industry is expected to grow at a CAGR of about 12.0% from 2025 to 2033.
 The market is poised for continued growth due to the country’s unique offering of both terrestrial and marine safari experiences.
 Mozambique’s national parks and reserves, such as Gorongosa, Limpopo, and the Niassa Reserve, attract wildlife enthusiasts seeking both traditional safaris and coastal safaris.
 The market is further supported by increasing investment in eco-tourism initiatives and the development of luxury lodges.
 However, the market faces challenges, including limited infrastructure, political instability, and competition from neighboring countries.
 Efforts to improve accessibility and enhance security are anticipated to bolster tourism in the coming years.

 Key Southern Africa Safari Tourism Companies: